vmware-archive/cbapi/client_apis/README.md

 The Carbon Black API is a RESTful API.
 This means that the API can be consumed by practically any language.

 Example client bindings and scripts are included for reference purposes.
-Both the bindings and example scripts are implemented in python.
+Both the bindings and example scripts are implemented in python and C#.

+The core client bindings can be found at:
+    python : client_apis/python/src/cbapi/cbapi.py
+    c#     : client_apis/csharp/src/Bit9CarbonBlack.CarbonBlack.Client/CbClient.cs

+#### Note on Dependencies

-The core client bindings can be found at client_apis/python/src/cbapi/cbapi.py.
-HTTP communication is supported via the python requests library.
+For the Python client bindings, HTTP communication is supported via the python requests library.
 The client bindings require version 1.0.0 of the requests libarary, released 12-17-2012.
 Previous versions of the requests library are not compatible with cbapi as written.

 ### Versioned